Dorothy West: Novelist and journalist

+The success of The Wedding was followed by the publication of a collection of West's short stories and reminiscences called The Richer, the Poorer (1995), its 30 selections including 11 pieces not published before.

+Love life

+Countee Cullen once proposed to West because his father thought it would end his homosexuality.
+After their trip to Russia, she offered a marriage proposal in writing to Langston Hughes, who declined.
+She had a longtime personal and professional relationship with writer Marian Minus.

 Last years and death

-Documentary filmmaker Salem Mekuria used West as one of the principal sources for her half-hour study of the Black community on Martha's Vineyard, Our Place in the Sun (1988), and then created a biographical study As I Remember It: A Portrait of Dorothy West (1991).
+Documentary filmmaker Salem Mekuria used West as one of the principal sources for her half-hour study of the Black community on Martha's Vineyard, Our Place in the Sun (1988), and then created a biographical study entitled As I Remember It: A Portrait of Dorothy West (1991).
 Both received Emmy nominations.

 After her re-emergence as a writer, she was a celebrated figure on the Vineyard.
 Guests at her 90th birthday party included Henry Louis Gates Jr., Anita Hill, Jessye Norman and Charles Ogletree.

 Two years before she died, West won an Anisfield-Wolf Book Award for Lifetime Achievement.

-West died on August 16, 1998, at the age of 91, at the New England Medical Center in Boston.
-Though her cause of death was never officially released, it is thought that she died of natural causes.
+West died on August 16, 1998, aged 91, at the New England Medical Center in Boston.
+Though her cause of death was never officially released, it is thought to have been from natural causes.
 At her death, she was one of the last surviving members of the Harlem Renaissance.
 When asked what she wanted her legacy to be, she responded: "That I hung in there.
 That I didn't say I can't."

+Legacy

+Dorothy West is remembered as one of the most important writers of the Harlem Renaissance and a pioneer for Black women writers.
+Her work explored the complexities of Black life in America, and her characters often challenged traditional notions of race, gender, and class.
+West's writing continues to be celebrated for its insight and originality.